Sending the Email Is Not the Final Step

 Once you send an email, a variety of things can happen on the other end.
 No matter how well crafted the content of your email, the reality is there’s no guarantee the recipient will open it.

-Fortunately, there are solutions available that track what happens to sent emails, such as Reynolds’ Contact Management.
+Fortunately, there are solutions available that track what happens to sent emails, such as Reynolds’ FOCUS.
 Utilizing a solution will assist you in measuring the success of your email approach.
 Let’s look at some of the email analytics these solutions measure and what you can do about them: